kseth-official/roguelikedungeoncrawler/README.md

 ## *Phase 5*
 **Pathfinding Implementation**
-- As a user, I want to have the enemy follow me around as I move.
+- As a user, I want to have an enemy follow me around as I move.
+- As a user, I want to have multiple enemies follow me around as I move.

+Current Plan:
+Refactoring
+-